-When the admission date that the PTC can offer, whether first, second or third, admission date, is more than 12 weeks since the date of the original application further enquiries will normally be undertaken to assess the current clinical need to attend for treatment.
+When the next agreed admission date that the PTC can offer is more than 12 weeks since the date of the original application, further enquiries will normally be undertaken to assess the current clinical need to attend for treatment.

-These further enquiries may include the provision of advice regarding other treatment or activity which could be undertaken in the intervening period before any potential admission.
-The advice may also include referral to more local provision in appropriate cases e.g. force local provision; NWPBF - St Michael's/Mather Avenue; N Ireland - PRRT.
+These further enquiries may include the provision of advice regarding other treatment or activities which could be undertaken in the intervening period before any potential admission.

-In some cases it may be necessary, because of the passage of time, to require a further application to be submitted with up to date information of the current clinical condition and treatment need, and any multiple cancellations or requests for delayed admission, may be referred back to the Individual's Federation for supporting evidence.
+In some cases, where there is an extended period of time before the next admission date, it may be necessary to require a further application to be submitted with up to date information of the current clinical condition and treatment need.
+Any multiple cancellations or requests for delayed admission, may be referred back to the Individual's Federation for supporting evidence.

-Companions:
+Companions